MJonesDev/CircularProgressBar/README.md

                 final int percent = 0;
                 while (mProgressStatus < 80) {
                     mProgressStatus += 1;
                     // Update progress bar to 80%.
-Change 80% to whatever value or resource needed. //THIS IS THE VALUE mHandler.post(new Runnable() {
+Change 80% to whatever value or resource needed.
+                    //80 Is the Value
+                    mHandler.post(new Runnable() {
                         public void run() {
                            // progBar.setProgress(mProgressStatus);